:private param for const_set

 const_set :FOO, 1, :private should be trivial

-Updated by sawa (Tsuyoshi Sawada) 8 months ago
+Updated by sawa (Tsuyoshi Sawada) about 1 year ago

 To be precise, actually,